gaco/dbt_playground/docs/Tutorial.md

-role (dev role): transform_role warehouse (warehouse name): transform_wh database (default database that dbt will build objects in): analytics schema (default schema that dbt will build objects in): dbt threads (1 or more) [1]:
+role (dev role): transform_role warehouse (warehouse name): transform_wh database (default database that dbt will build objects in): analytics schema (default schema that dbt will build objects in): dbt_gabriel threads (1 or more) [1]:
 14:59:11  Profile dbt_playground written to /Users/gabriel/.dbt/profiles.yml using target's profile_template.yml and your supplied values.
 Run 'dbt debug' to validate the connection.
 14:59:11